kavehsgh/AIcamera/README.md

   # AIcamera1
 AIcamera1 -- For Towing Companies
+Detect if there is a car on truck or not then return the status to an amazon server with the GPS coordinates.
+There was a website for that to handle the data sending from this system.

 # AIcamera project branches
 main